The Naked and the Dead: Plot

 Hearn sits on a beach relaxing with the other officers as the enlisted men work in the forest.
 He realizes he does not like any of the other officers, and he has stronger feelings of resentment towards the enlisted men.
-The men discuss all the important men they knew back in the States, and one of them claims to have known Hearn's father.
+The men discuss all the important men they knew back in America, and one of them claims to have known Hearn's father.
 Hearn quickly realizes that this man did not know his father, and he likely did not know any of the other important people he claimed to know either.
-Major Dalleson makes an officer with a camera take pictures of him shooting pebbles with his carbine to send back to his skeet shooting club back home.

 A load of mail comes in.
-Wyman is upset because he didn’t get anything from his girl back home.
+Wyman is upset because he did not get anything from his girlfriend.
 Red comforts him.
-Wilson's wife is angry that he does not send more money, and Wilson has Gallagher transcribe an angry response for him.
-Gallagher reads his own letters and feels a pang of jealousy to discover that an old friend earned a promotion that he was once up for.
-The chaplain calls Gallagher in and reports to him that his wife has died in childbirth, but his child survived.
-He continues to get letters from his wife, however.
+Wilson's wife demands he send more money, and Wilson has Gallagher transcribe an angry response for him.
+Gallagher reads his own letters and discovers that an old friend earned a promotion that he was once up for.
+The chaplain reports to Gallagher that his wife has died in childbirth, but his child survived.
+He continues to get letters from his wife.
 When the last letter arrives, Gallagher becomes upset.
 He wonders what the point of fighting is.
-“He thought of Hennessy and his mouth tightened.
-Get your head blown off...for what, for what?”

-Stanley, who has been promoted to corporal, clashes with Sgt.
-Brown.
+Stanley, who has been promoted to corporal, clashes with Sergeant Brown.
 The two are unsure how to relate to each other.
 Stanley tells a story about a time he stole and then repaid money from a store he worked at to buy cheap furniture.
 From the beach, Croft spots a couple of Japanese soldiers in the forest.
 The platoon, led by Croft, shoots them both, but Minetta is hit in the leg.
-Brown expresses a contempt for women to Stanley, who begins to wonder if his own wife is being faithful.
+Stanley begins to wonder if his wife is being faithful.

 The fighting settles down for a few weeks, and the lines begin to become stagnant.
 Cummings worries that the men are getting too comfortable in one place, which will make them unwilling to fight.
 He fears that if he cannot shift the front line, he will be replaced.
 His anxiety leads to health problems and constant outbursts directed at Hearn.
 Cummings commands Hearn to have Clellan, an enlisted man, put flowers in his tent each morning.
-This inspires conflict between Hearn and Clellan, which is what Cummings intends.
+This inspires conflict between Hearn and Clellan, as Cummings intends.